Early Decision Options at Johns Hopkins

 What are my options if I was not accepted into the BME major as an Early Decision applicant?

-Early Decision applicants who applied to but were not admitted to the BME major are released from the Early Decision contract to enroll at Johns Hopkins and may apply to other colleges but must make a decision about enrollment at Johns Hopkins University and return their Reply Form to the Office of Undergraduate Admissions by January 15.
+Early Decision applicants who applied to but were not admitted to the BME major are released from the Early Decision contract to enroll at Johns Hopkins and may apply to other colleges, but must make a decision about enrollment at Johns Hopkins University and return their Reply Form to the Office of Undergraduate Admissions by the Early Decision reply-by date.
 If you were not accepted to the BME program but still want to attend Johns Hopkins, you can enroll by submitting the Reply Form and enrollment deposit.
 You do not need to select a new major at this time, but you should inform us of your academic interests when completing the Candidate Reply Form.
 All other majors and programs at Johns Hopkins are available to you.
 If you choose not to enroll, check the appropriate box on your Reply Form and your application will be withdrawn from Johns Hopkins University.